 You have a fence on one side, a mess of old and new homes on the other, and just that vibe, that weird vibe that is Toronto at its most odd and wonderful.
 No one planned this place; it built its character over time.
 Craven Road might be the most interesting street in Toronto.

-The prettiest cul-de-sac on this list (and perhaps in all of Toronto), Wellesley Cottages is strange for its beauty and history.
-Entering this place is like walking into a time warp back to 1880s Toronto.
-This little community near St. James Town is a collection of workers' cottages that have been immaculately preserved, and if you don't know where to look for them, you won't find them.
+One of Toronto's prettiest cul-de-sacs, Wellesley Cottages is strange for its beauty and history.
+Entering the place is like walking into a time warp.
+This little community near St. James Town is a collection of workers' cottages that have been immaculately preserved.
+Exploration is discouraged because the lane is private property.

 I love Blackburn St., but it has this profoundly unfinished feel to it.
 Overlooking the Don Valley and a Toronto Hydro substation, the houses here are a smattering of old cottages and anonymous new structures.
 The hodgepodge character here is everything that most Toronto streets are not - and the complete opposite of planned developments.